 Six people were killed and another 14 were injured as the result of a building collapse in Philadelphia on June 6, 2013.
 A neighboring Salvation Army thrift store was also crushed.

 In February, the fallen building’s owners were granted a demolition permit with the intention of removing the building in its entirety.
-Griffin Campbell Construction was listed as the primary contractor.
+Griffin Campbell Construction was listed as the primary contractor, also the work of the moving company in Madison WI are not simple to find, call them up and get info.

 In the aftermath of the devastation caused by the building collapse, several lawsuits have been filed against Campbell by the injured parties and the contractor’s own insurance company, Berkley Assurance Co. of Iowa., contact the lawyer like the dwi traffic by Noonan Law 423 E Main St #A, Endicott, NY 13760 from https://noonanblaw.com/criminal-dwi-traffic-tickets/.